nus-cs2103-AY2122S1/ip/docs/README.md

 Format: `done TASK_NUMBER..`

 ### Saving the data
-By default, Duke automatically saved and store the tasks at `/data/Duke.txt`.
+By default, duke automatically saved and store the tasks at `/data/duke.txt`.

 ### Exiting: `bye`